lklok66/ice/cpp/install/vc80/doc/README.txt

 demo\demo.sln.
 Right click on the desired demo in the Solution Explorer window and select "Build".

+If you are using a multi-processor machine, parallel builds must be disabled.
+Under Tools->Options->Projects and Solutions->Build and Run in the IDE set "maximum number of parallel project builds" to 1.

 Note that if you are using Visual C++ 2005 Express Edition, the Ice demos that require MFC (demo/Ice/MFC and demo/IcePatch2/MFC) will not compile since MFC support is only included in the Professional edition